znain911/riderapp/README.md

-# This is a react native project.
+# This is a react native(expo) project.
 Install node and expo to run this project.